 Cuba is an island 90 miles off the Florida coast.
 It was the first and last Spanish colony established in the region.
 The food culture is the direct result of several factors intermixing: the history of the different people who settled there, its island location, and its tropical climate.
-Learn how migrations and historical events influenced the island's food identity.
+Learn how imperialism, migrations and historical events influenced the island's food identity.

-As the first and last Spanish colony in the Caribbean, Cuban food has strong ties to Spain, although it had many other influences.
-Cuban cuisine is a blend of Native American Taino food, Spanish, African, and Caribbean cuisines.
+As the first and last Spanish colony in the Caribbean, Cuban food is heavily informed by Spanish cuisine, although it had many other influences.
+Cuban cuisine is a blend of Indigenous Taino foods, Spanish, African, and Caribbean cuisines.

-During the colonial era, Havana was an important trading port, and Spanish immigrants passed through the city before moving on to other towns and islands.
+During the colonial era, Havana was an important trading port, and Spanish invaders passed through the city before moving on to other towns and islands.
 The Spanish brought cattle and pigs, which were incorporated into the foods.
-Many of the immigrants were from southern Spain; hence many Cuban dishes have their roots in Andalucia.
+Many of the colonizers were from southern Spain; hence many Cuban dishes have their roots in Andalucia.

-A noteworthy Chinese influence on the food also cropped up in the Havana area in the mid-1800s.
-Large groups of Chinese indentured laborers came from China to do the work formerly done by enslaved Africans when the enslavement of African people was outlawed.
+As large groups of Chinese indentured laborers were brought from China to do the work formerly done by enslaved Africans when the enslavement of African people was outlawed, noteworthy Chinese influence on the food also cropped up in the Havana area in the mid-1800s.

 The Cuban revolution and breakdown of U.S. relations in 1961 profoundly changed Cuban food.
 Cuba was cut off from its source of imports and had to find other sources to keep the economy going.
-When Fidel Castro declared Cuba a Communist country, the island county's ties strengthened with the Soviet Union throughout the Cold War.
+When Fidel Castro declared Cuba a Communist country, the island's ties strengthened with the Soviet Union throughout the Cold War.
 New food products entered the Cuban diet like wheat, pasta, pizza, and yogurt.
 Chicken and fish took precedence over pork, although pork is still the meat of choice.
 Beef and lard almost disappeared from the diet.